 Technology is a part of everything that financial institutions do, but adopting new technologies across businesses comes with increased cyber risks.
 It is therefore likely no surprise that respondents ranked rapid IT changes and rising complexities as the No. 1 challenge in managing cybersecurity (figure 5) for the last three years, while the second biggest challenge was the unavailability of skilled cyber professionals to help secure systems in such a rapidly evolving IT environment.

 At the same time, business growth and expansion, a rising challenge according to respondents in our 2019 report, may recede for the time being, as companies have generally shifted focus from growth to pandemic response and recovery.

 New products and services: Financial institutions today are often competing as well as collaborating with fintechs on product and service innovation.
 As companies strive to be first to market, these innovations often require speed and flexibility to be successful.
-However, companies should ensure that enough precautions are taken in designing, building, and utilizing new innovations, as new cybersecurity threats could emerge during any of these stages.
-The challenge for an organization’s cybersecurity function is to create controls commensurate with the additional risk being taken on, without being perceived as a roadblock to innovation.
+However, companies should ensure that enough precautions are taken in designing, building and utilising new innovations, as new cybersecurity threats could emerge during any of these stages.
+The challenge for an organisation's cybersecurity function is to create controls commensurate with the additional risk being taken on, without being perceived as a roadblock to innovation.

 New channels: Companies often seek newer, easier ways to do business with customers, but newer channels may come with their own set of cyber vulnerabilities.

 Take augmented or virtual reality (AR/VR), for example.
 Even as financial institutions experiment with using AR/VR to interact with clients, hackers have devised sophisticated cyberattacks to compromise AR/VR applications and devices, which could potentially cause serious physical or financial damage.
 Traditional cybersecurity controls might not be well-suited to protect against these attacks.